-- A. Perform periodic inspection items (1), (2), and (3). - B. Measure resistance of all dischargers with a megohmmeter of the 500 volt type, and replace outof-tolerance dischargers according to the schedule in Table 1 on the next page. - C. Measure resistance of the adhesive bonds with a low resistance test set of a type which will not exceed 1.0 ampere current (low ohm multimeters, Kelvin bridges, etc., are satisfactory).
+- A. Perform periodic inspection items (1), (2), and (3). - B. Measure resistance of all dischargers with a megohmmeter of the 500 volt type, and replace out-oftolerance dischargers according to the following schedule in Table 1. - C. Measure resistance of the adhesive bonds with a low resistance test set of a type which will not exceed 1.0 ampere current (low ohm multimeters, Kelvin bridges, etc., are satisfactory).
 Replace retainers indicating excessive bonding resistance, according to the following schedule:

-Retainer Location Maximum Resistance Outboard two trailing retainers on each wing and tail extremity 0.5 ohms Retainers requiring special bonding straps per bond 0.5 ohms All tip retainers and the inboard trailing retainers 0.5 ohms
+Retainer Location Maximum Resistance Outboard two trailing retainers on each wing and tail extremity 0.5 ohms Retainers requiring special bonding straps.
+Per bond.
+0.5 ohms All tip retainers and the inboard trailing retainers 0.5 ohms